-James Christou and Partners have advised that they will undertake the process, include consultation at a fixed lump sum fee of \$6,000 plus GST.
-The process will then lead to the subsequent development of concept design options and costings.
+James Christou and Partners have advised that they will undertake the process, including consultation at a fixed lump sum fee of \$6,000 plus GST.
+The proposed fixed lump sum is for the scope of work outlined, including the development of concept options and indicative costs.